LennaHammer/English/EVP/out/words_pronoun.md

 ## 4. any ## determiner ; pronoun
 /ˈen.i/ SOME
 [A1]used in questions and negatives to mean some
-- Is there any more soup?
+- Is there any `more` soup?
 "No, I'm afraid there isn't any left."
-- I haven't seen any of his films.
+- I haven't seen any `of` his films.
 - I asked Andrew for some change but he hasn't got any.

 ## 5. any ## determiner ; pronoun
 /ˈen.i/ NOT IMPORTANT WHICH
 [A1]one of or each of a particular kind of person or thing when it is not important which
 - Which of these cakes may I eat?
 "Any."
-- Any of you should be able to answer this question.
+- Any `of` you should be able to answer this question.
 - Any advice that you can give me would be greatly appreciated.
-- We should hear from him any minute/day/time now.
+- We should hear from him any `minute/day/time now`.
-- There were a lot of computers at the store, any (one) of which would have been fine for me.
+- There were a lot of computers at the store, any `(one) of which` would have been fine for me.

 ## 6. anything ## pronoun
 /ˈen.iːˌθɪŋ/ IN QUESTIONS/NEGATIVES